Four Sergeants of La Rochelle: Trial

 They were arrested on 19 March 1822 due to indiscretion and were among a number of people accused of belonging to the Carbonari, a revolutionary group.
 Bories was assigned to a group that included thirteen other soldiers and four civilians who appeared before a special jury.

 The trial opening was set on 21 August 1822, and was followed closely by the public as the liberal press launched a large media campaign following the case.
 Defended by Joseph Mérilhou, Bories denied the accusation and refused to admit guilt, as did Raoul and Goubin.
 Pommier was the only one who admitted to attending a Carbonari meeting.
-All four refused to cooperate by giving names of their associates in the Charbonnerie in exchange for being spared of execution.
+All four refused to cooperate by giving names of their associates in the Charbonnerie in exchange for being spared from execution.

 The Advocate General, Louis Antoine François de Marchangy, demanded their execution, starting with Bories, whom he considered to be the leader of the conspiracy.

 Marchangy alluded to Mérilhou when he said in his indictment, "Here the real culprits are not those in the dock, but those on the advocates' bench."The court deliberated, then announced the death penalty for the four sergeants.
 They were executed the next day in the place de Grève, in Paris.